 Then select “Screenshot” from the drop-down menu.
 You’ll also be able to check how Google sees your page.

-This detailed guide provided insights into Google Search Console in 2022.
+This detailed guide provided insights into Google Search Console.
 It usually helps you to understand its working, key features, and benefits, and the best practices.
 In case you want to analyze data from Google Search Console into your desired Database/destination, then Hevo Data is the right choice for you!Visit our Website to Explore Hevo

 Hevo Data provides its users with a simpler platform for integrating data from 100+ sources such as Google Search Console for Analysis.
 It is a No-code Data Pipeline that can help you combine data from multiple sources.
 You can use it to transfer data from multiple data sources into your Data Warehouse, Database, or a destination of your choice.
 It helps transfer data from Google Search Console to a destination of your choice for free.
 It provides you with a consistent and reliable solution to managing data in real-time, ensuring that you always have Analysis-ready data in your desired destination.